 Occupancy and Safety Requirements

 The Ten States Standards define ventilation requirements and occupancy ratings.
-For example, a below-grade dry well can be classified as non-hazardous if adequate continuous ventilation (six air changes per hour) is provided.
-These design decisions can simplify systems, reduce costs, and improve operator safety.
+For example, a below-grade dry well can be classified as non-hazardous if adequate continuous ventilation is provided.
+Proper ventilation can reduce or eliminate hazardous classifications, simplifying facilities and avoiding the need for costly gas detection systems and explosion-proof ratings.

 Emergency Power and Redundancy